-At the entrance of the tunnel close to the Valletta side Priso was spotted pointing angrily but the target of his ire was not immediately clear.
+At the tunnel entrance close to the Valletta side, Priso was spotted pointing angrily, but the target of his ire was not immediately clear.

 Galvanised by their double advantage, Valletta went for the kill.
 Skipper Agius danced his way into the box and his attempt at a cross-shot was deflected into the path of Priso whose shot sailed wide.

-Midway into the second half, Floriana should have gained a lifeline when Vella spilled Lijeskic's cross in the box but Ghebru's grounder took a deflection that sent the ball inches wide.
+Midway into the second half, Floriana should have gained a lifeline when Vella spilt Lijeskic’s cross in the box, but Ghebru’s grounder took a deflection that sent the ball inches wide.

 Three minutes to go, however, the Greens resurrected their hopes when Doffo surprised Vella with a well-hit strike from long range.

 The erstwhile subdued Floriana fans suddenly dared to dream but their optimism was cut short when Valletta made it 3-1 on the stroke of time.

 Dyson Falzon, a second-half substitute for Briffa, dashed forward on the left before directing a low pass to Mifsud who finished with aplomb.